-Power problems on your computer can include a failing power supply, a faulty AC adapter, a bad power cord - or something as simple as forgetting to turn the machine on.
+Power problems on your PC can include a failing power supply, a faulty AC adapter, a bad power cord - or something as simple as forgetting to turn the machine on.

-Signs of a failing computer power supply include a computer that locks up or fails on startup, rebooting at unexpected moments, overheating, hdd won't spin.
+Signs of a failing computer power supply include a computer that locks up or fails on startup, rebooting at unexpected moments, overheating, or a hard drive that won't spin.
 And a faulty computer power supply or power port can be a serious problem - but before you panic, let's try ruling out some easy power supply fixes.

 Chief causes of PC power failure include equipment failure, an accident involving the computer or - in rare instances - even a direct hit by lightning.
 Many power system issues also result from brownouts or power surges - or are the result of static buildup from activities as simple as vacuuming a carpet.

 For tips on preventing power supply problems during an electric storm, see our page on how to Prevent Lightning Damage

 If you suspect your pc power supply has been damaged or you are experiencing computer power problems in Olympia, give us a call.
 (We also solve computer power problems in Lacey and computer power problems in Tumwater too!)

 We will arrange to look at your computer and give you an estimate to repair.

 We take care of your power supply problem, Olympia.